 Before you can officially launch a new website, there are a couple of technicalities you need to take care of.
 And those are your domain and hosting.
 While these words may seem like a foreign language to you, the set up is actually fairly simple.
 And to make things even more simple, I’m going to break it down for you step by step.

 First of all let’s get clear on what domain and hosting are and why they’re important.
 I like to use the analogy of where your website lives.
 A web host is like the landlord.
-They own tons of server space on the internet and they rent it to you and your site.
+They own tons of server space on the internet and they rent it to you.
 The server space you pay them for is like a big apartment where all your website files live.
 And your domain is the address of your sweet digs.
 Unlike an actual apartment, you have to pay for your custom address in the digital world.
 But luckily it’s very affordable (about $8-12 a year!)
 Depending on the website platform you choose to use, you may get a domain for free, but it won’t be custom and can make you appear quite unprofessional.
 It’d be like openly telling your audience that you live on your friends couch.

 So let’s get you set up with a fancy new internet apartment and a custom address to go with it!
 I’ll be walking you through how to set up your hosting with SiteGround.
 There are plenty of other hosting companies to choose from, but these guys are one of my favorites and who I use for my own site.
 Not only are they affordable, they are reliable, fast and secure.
 They also have fantastic customer service that is available around the clock.